Metolachlor: Agricultural use

-Metolachlor was developed by Ciba-Geigy.
-Its acts by inhibition of elongases and of the geranylgeranyl pyrophosphate (GGPP) cyclases, which are part of the gibberellin pathway.
+Metolachlor was developed by Ciba-Geigy, first synthesised in 1972 and registered in 1977.
+It acts by inhibition of elongases and of the geranylgeranyl pyrophosphate (GGPP) cyclases, which are part of the gibberellin pathway.
 It is used for grass and broadleaf weed control in corn, soybean, peanuts, sorghum, and cotton.
 It is also used in combination with other herbicides.

 Metolachlor is a popular herbicide in the United States.
 As originally formulated metolachlor was applied as a racemate, a 1:1 mixture of the (S)- and (R)-stereoisomers.
 The (R)-enantiomer is less active, and modern production methods afford a higher concentration of S-metolachlor, thus current application rates are far lower than original formulations.

+An estimated 60-65 e6lb, by active ingredient, of metolachlor are used annually in the USA, as of 1999.

 Production and basic structure

 Metolachlor is produced from 2-ethyl-6-methylaniline (MEA) via condensation with methoxyacetone.
 The resulting imine is hydrogenated to give primarily the S-stereoisomeric amine.
 This secondary amine is acetylated with chloroacetylchloride.
 Because of the steric effects of the 2,6-disubstituted aniline, rotation about the aryl-C to N bond is restricted.
 Thus, both the (R)- and the (S)-enantiomers exist as atropisomers.
 Both atropisomers of (S)-metolachlor exhibit the same biological activity.